-Intelligent, rigorous Yoga Asana, led by various Sacred Fig faculty.
+Rigorous, intentional, breath-based vinyasa, led by The Sacred Fig senior faculty.
 After practice, there's just enough time to enjoy a fresh young coconut water, shower, or dip in the pool before breakfast.

 Enjoy a healthy breakfast of living foods.
-Expect eggs, avocados, tropical fruits, yogurts, homemade granola, turmeric tonics, homemade jams, hearty breads.
-All meals are vegetarian, and there's options for everyone.
-Food is most often organic & local. french-press coffee & herbal teas are available.
+Expect eggs, avocados, tropical fruits, yogurts, homemade granola, turmeric tonic, homemade jam, homemade bread.
+Most meals are vegetarian, and there's options for everyone.
+Food is most often organic & local.
+Bali coffee & teas are available.

 10:30am - 1pm

 The morning session tends to be the most "traditional" in terms of yoga education - the core elements.
 Topics vary each week, from yoga philosophy as it's relevant today, to anatomy of the body, and how it relates to asana practice.

 2pm - 3:30pm